-Revatio (sildenafil) is a drug used in the treatment of pulmonary arterial hypertension, or PAH.
-It is a member of the Phosphodiesterase (PDE)-5 inhibitor drug family (.
-It comes in tablets, oral suspension, and injection forms.
+Revatio (sildenafil) is a drug used in the treatment of pulmonary arterial hypertension (PAH).
+It is a member of the Phosphodiesterase (PDE)-5 inhibitor drug family).
+It comes in tablet, oral suspension, and injection forms.

 What is Melanoma?

 Melanoma is generally characterized by a new or unusual mole growth.
 A typical, healthy mole is usually an evenly brown or tan color with a diameter of no more than 6mm.
 Most moles are generally present from birth, although new moles can develop throughout a person’s life.
-If a mole becomes extremely dark, misshapen or red it may be considered abnormal.
-Doctors recommended that you regularly examine your moles using the “ABCDE” checklist.
-Click here to view one.
+If a mole becomes extremely dark, misshapen, or red it may be considered abnormal.

 It is important to visit a doctor if you notice a growth or any abnormality in skin texture or complexion.
 Physicians recommend the “ABCDE” checklist of symptoms to determine if a doctor’s visit is necessary: